 - Agency-insurer agreements

-- Agency bill statements from surplus line brokers, MGAs, agencies and all other records demonstrating coverage placement
+- Agency bill statements from surplus line brokers, managing general agents (MGA), agencies and all other records demonstrating coverage placement

-- Unearned commission and cancelled policy premium refunds
+- Unearned commission and canceled policy premium refunds

 - Insurance producer and/or surplus line broker bond, if applicable